 2 Bankruptcy Act 1966 (Commonwealth Legislation)

 The Bankruptcy Act 1966 (the Act) provides that the remaining assets, including real property, of bankrupt persons, be vested in a trustee.
 The trustee chosen may be either a public official, known as The Official Trustee in Bankruptcy, or a private (although professionally qualified) person registered with Insolvency and Trustee Service Australia as a Trustee in Bankruptcy.
-Either trustee must apply under s.234 of the TLA, on an Application form, to be registered as the proprietor of the property.
+Either trustee must apply under s.234 of the TLA, on an e-form Change Ownership - Bankruptcy Application, to be registered as the proprietor of the property.
 The method of application is set out in policy and procedure guide BAN-01 Application by a Trustee in Bankruptcy (Section 234 of the TLA).

 Section 139ZN of the Act authorises the creation of a charge on the property of any person who owes the bankrupt person a debt for personal services.
 Section 139ZR of the Act authorises the creation of a charge on any property sold by the bankrupt to a person by a transaction later declared void.